shlomi-noach/awesome-mysql/CONTRIBUTING.md

 This list accepts and encourages Pull Requests.
-You may add:
+You may add/modify:

 - Categories
 - Items